- Section 44ADA Presumptive Taxation For Professional Individual

 Section 44ADA Presumptive Taxation For Professional Individual

-Sec 44ADA aims to provide a simplified taxation scheme to professional taxpayers with gross receipts of less than Rs 50 lakhs in a financial year.
+Sec 44ADA aims to provide a simplified taxation scheme to professional taxpayers with gross receipts of less than Rs 75 lakhs in a financial year.
+This limit has been extended from Rs 50 lakhs to Rs 75 lakhs.
+Furthermore, the cash receipts should not be more than 5%.
 The benefit of the scheme is that it provides simple taxation along with a reduction in the burden of compliances.
 It provides a taxpayer with ease of doing business as they are not required to maintain books of accounts.

 Eligibility For Deduction Under Section 44ADA of Income Tax Act